 Understand the user lifecycle:

-is the Product Manager’s job.
-Growing product from “its birth”
+cycle is the Product Manager’s job.
+Growing product from

-contributes a deeper understanding of something that this role
+“its birth” contributes a deeper understanding of something

 If it adds a passion for solving the problem to this mix of